How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 This is the mistake that causes the most disputes.
 A landlord agrees verbally to overlook a small mark on the wall.
 A verbal agreement is reached about how cleaning will be handled.
 An exit inspection is discussed over the phone, and nothing is confirmed in writing.

-Then the landlord sends a deduction list for the wall mark, the cleaning, and a few more charges besides.
+Then the landlord sends a deduction list for the wall mark, the cleaning, and a few more charges for good measure.

 If a landlord refuses to put an agreement in writing, treat that agreement as though it does not exist.